-This section details the risk exposure and mitigation assessment for each sub-factor (Table 4).
-For each sub-factor, a complete list of qualitative and quantitative indicators is provided.
+This section details the assessment and management of risk exposure for each sub-factor and provides a complete list of qualitative and quantitative indicators.
 However, depending on the industry, company profile, legal form of organization and other specific characteristics, some indicators may not be used.